venkatraj/js-notes/Part 1/10. Error handling/8.1 Error handling, _try..catch_/Error handling, _try..catch_.md

 # Error handling, "try..catch"
 When an error happens in javascript program, it simply dies.
-To prevent that from happening and handle the error programatically, we can use `try..catch` block.
+To prevent that from happening and handle the error programmatically, we can use `try..catch` construct.

-Basically we standard program will be in `try` block.
+Basically our standard program will be in `try` block.
 It executes.
 If an error happens, rest of the code in try block won't be executed and the execution flow jumps to `catch` block, then it is executed.
-If no error occured catch block is skipped.
+If no error occurred catch block is skipped.

 ```js
 // No error try block